0lexy-the-cutie0/eCTF-Dream-Team/README.md

             - `tester.py` - Utility for testing decoder
         - `satellite.py` - Broadcasts frames from uplink to all decoders
     - `pyproject.toml` - File that tells pip how to install this module
-    - `flash.sh` -Shell script that will build the enviroment and flash a connected board
+    - `flash.sh` -Shell script that will build the enviroment and flash a connected board (Not implemented yet)

 ## Usage and Requirements